zhaochenyang20/sglang/docs/en/index.rst

 Welcome to SGLang!

-SGLang is a fast serving framework for large language models and vision language models.
-It makes your interaction with models faster and more controllable by co-designing the backend runtime and frontend language.
+SGLang is a fast, open-source framework for serving large and vision-language models.
+It enhances speed and control by co-designing the backend runtime and frontend language.
+Join our vibrant community and contribute to advancing LLM and VLM serving.

-The core features include:
+The core features of SGLang include:

 * **Fast Backend Runtime**: Efficient serving with RadixAttention for prefix caching, jump-forward constrained decoding, continuous batching, token attention (paged attention), tensor parallelism, flashinfer kernels, and quantization (AWQ/FP8/GPTQ/Marlin).